tomyvo/Movie-Chatbot/README.md

 ## 📸 Demo – Example Queries

-Try the following queries in the Semantic Movie Recommender:
+Try the following prompts in the Chatbot:

 - **"A movie about fast cars"**
 - **"A movie about space"**
 - **"A movie about sex and romance"**

-Output examples (movie posters + descriptions):
+Output examples:

 <p align="center">
   <img src="./images/formel.png" alt="Fast Cars" width="30%" />